Kidel/Deep-Learning-CNN-for-Image-Recognition/README.md

+# Deep Learning
-# Deep Learning - Convolutional Neural Network for Image Recognition
+# Convolutional Neural Network for Image Recognition
-Classification of images or video input using Google TensorFlow.
+Classification of images or video input using **Google TensorFlow**.
-Research project on Convolutional Neural Networks, feature extraction, transfer learning, adversary noise and DeepDream.
+Research project on Convolutional Neural Networks, feature extraction, transfer learning, adversary noise and *DeepDream*.

 In notebooks from 01 to 03 we mainly followed tutorials, with some changes, in order to learn how to use TensorFlow to build Convolutional Neural Networks for OCR and image recognition.